kartikbhushan/Hacking-Scripts/Mac Changer/Readme.md

  **Requirements**

- A requiremnets.py is been made run it before running the Script
+ A requiremnets.py is been made ,run it before running the Script
  * `python requirements.py`

 **Script**